TOAST-DOCS/Gamebase/en/unity-etc.md

     {
         case GamebaseErrorCode.INVALID_MEMBER:
             {
-                // You should to write the code necessary in game.
-(End the session.) break;
+                // You can check the invalid user session in here.
+                // ex) After transferred account to another device. break;
             }
         case GamebaseErrorCode.BANNED_MEMBER:
             {
-                // The ban information can be found by using the GetBanInfo API.
-                // Show kickout message to user and need kickout in game. break;
+				// You can check the banned user session in here. break;
             }
     }